eugeneloza/castle-editor-tutorial/README.md

 ![Hierarchy after duplications](images/dragging-high-score.png)

-Let's set `Height` of the `HighScoreArea` to "50", name its children as `HighScoreText` and `HighScoreLabel`, set the corresponding font sizes to "30" and "40" and `HorizontalAnchorDelta`s to "160" and "360" to accomodate the new font sizes.
+Let's set `Height` of the `HighScoreArea` to "50", name its children as `HighScoreText` and `HighScoreLabel`, set the corresponding font sizes to "30" and "40" and `HorizontalAnchorDelta`s to "160" and "360" to accommodate the new font sizes.
 Let's change `HighScoreText` caption to "High Score:".

 ![Gameplay design result](images/gameplay-result.png)